-This was originally Paradise Place from around 1792 until it adopted its present name in 1938.
-Like the adjoining Clere Street, either named after the well of St Agnes-le-Claire or le Clere.
+From around 1792 this was Paradise Place until it adopted its present name in 1938.
+Like the adjoining Clere Street, named after either the well of St Agnes-le-Claire or le Clere.
 John Stow writing in his Survey of London in 1598 noted: “Somewhat North from Holywell, is one other well, curbed square with stone, and is called Dame Annis the Cleare.”
 St Agnes is the patron saint of those seeking chastity and, more pertinently, purity.
 Agnes is also the patron saint of young girls on account of her martyrdom, after she refused to submit to pagans and was sentenced to death.